Normalize (RapidMiner Studio Core)

 - example set (Data Table)

-The ExampleSet with selected attributes in normalized form is output of this port.
+The ExampleSet with the selected Attributes in normalized form is output of this port.

 - original (Data Table)